 - On corner lots, there shall be provided and maintained a clear-sight triangle of at least one hundred feet (100'), as measured along the centerline of any local and/or collector roads and at least one hundred fifty feet (150'), as measured along the centerline of any arterial roads from the intersecting roads.
 No structure, planting, excavation, nor other visual obstruction shall be permitted at a height greater than thirty inches (30") within such area.
 All such clear-sight triangles shall be depicted upon proposed subdivision and land development plans and sketch plans for zoning permit applications.
 If the clear-sight triangle is not contained entirely within the public right-of-way, the plan shall include a note granting the Township access to remove any visual obstruction within the clear-sight triangle. - 302.2.
-Clear-sight triangles for driveways are regulated by Section 302.
-Clear-sight triangles for access drives are regulated by Section 300.
+Clear sight triangles for driveways are regulated by the Providence Township Driveway Ordinance.
+Clear sight triangles for access drives are regulated by the Providence Township Subdivision and Land Development Ordinance.
+(Amended by Ordinance No. 20-03, 09/14/2020)